Wonder Woman 1984: Plot

 As a child, Diana participates in an athletic competition on Themyscira against adult Amazons.
 After being knocked off her horse, she takes a shortcut and remounts, but misses a checkpoint.
 Antiope removes her from the race for cheating, explaining that anything worthwhile must be obtained honestly, while her mother Hippolyta advises her to be patient in her pursuit of glory and honor.

 In 1984, Diana is working at the Smithsonian Institution in Washington, D.C., while secretly performing heroic deeds as Wonder Woman.
 New museum employee Barbara Minerva, a shy geologist and cryptozoologist, has trouble getting noticed by her co-workers, but quickly finds a friend in Diana.

 The FBI asks the museum to identify stolen antiquities from a robbery that Wonder Woman recently foiled; Barbara and Diana notice a Latin inscription on one artifact (the Dreamstone) claiming to grant the holder one wish.
 Neither one openly takes the inscription seriously, but after Diana saves Barbara from an assailant by secretly using her powers, Barbara wishes she was strong, sexy, and cool "like" Diana and thus unintentionally acquires the same superpowers.
-Because Diana yearns for Steve Trevor, her lover who died heroically, he is resurrected in another man's body and the two are reunited.
+Because Diana yearns for Steve Trevor, her lover who died heroically, he is resurrected in another man's body and they are reunited.

-Failing businessman Maxwell "Max Lord" Lorenzano steals the Dreamstone, hoping to use its power to save his nearly bankrupt oil company.
+Failing businessman Maxwell "Max Lord" Lorenzano recognizes the Dreamstone, and hopes to use its power to save his nearly bankrupt oil company.
 His wish is to "become" the stone and gain its powers: whenever he grants someone else's desire, he can take what he wants from the wisher.
 This soon results in worldwide chaos, destruction, and instability.
 Diana discovers that the Dreamstone was created by Dolos/Mendacius, The God of Lies, also known as the Duke of Deception.
-It grants a user's wish but exacts an equally strong toll unless they renounce the wish or destroy the stone.
-Although Diana's powers and Barbara's humanity begin to diminish, neither is willing to renounce their wish.
-Max visits the U.S. President, who wishes for more nuclear missiles as protection against the Soviets, but these are detected, bringing the world to the brink of nuclear war.
-Max also learns of a new and secret satellite system that can broadcast to anyone in the world.
+It grants a user's wish, but exacts an equally strong toll unless they renounce the wish or destroy the stone.
+Although Diana's powers and Barbara's humanity begin to diminish, neither is willing to renounce her wish.
+Max visits the U.S. president, who wishes for more nuclear missiles as protection against the Soviets, but these are detected, bringing the world to the brink of nuclear war.
+Max also learns of a new and secret satellite system that can broadcast to everyone in the world simultaneously.
 Since his powers are causing his body to deteriorate, he plans to grant wishes globally to steal strength and life force from the viewers and regain his health.
 Diana and Steve confront him, but Barbara sides with Max, overpowering Diana and escaping with him on Marine One.